Table of Contents

 Metadata

 Regardless of how you arrange the attributes and concepts in view, the Concept Portal will display multiple data points per concept along with survey metadata.
 This metadata may include fielding dates, survey IDs, survey titles, sample sizes, and tags.
-These tags can be added to individual concepts for use as filters later.
+Tags can be added to individual concepts for use as filters later.

 Adding External Data

-If you have concept data or benchmarks that do not come from an aytm survey, you can upload External data points to compare to your other concepts.
+If you have concept data or benchmarks that do not come from an aytm survey, you can upload external data points to compare to your other concepts.